 By carb loading a few days before the Ironman, your body can store around two thousand carbohydrate calories in the form of muscle and liver glycogen and glucose in your bloodstream.
 However, while you’re asleep the night before your race your body burns carbohydrate, so breakfast is a time to top up your stores.
 Now is the time to practice your pre-exercise breakfast routine before your long Sunday rides or other long training sessions, so that you know what works for you.
 Remember, what works for one person may not be ideal for you.

-If I am doing a long bike ride (50 – 60 miles) I will have a carb dominated tea the night before, which gives me a carb store.
-In the morning, I will have a pint of water base quality greens and alkaline twenty minutes before eating.
-Then an hour before going out on my bike I will have a bowl of porridge with a sliced up banana with a handful of sultanas and then add milk.
+If I am doing a long bike ride (60 – 100 miles) I will have a carb dominated tea the night before, which gives me a carb store.
+In the morning, I will have a pint of water twenty minutes before eating which gives me a fluid base and as well as helping me empty my bowels before setting off.
+Then an hour before going out on my bike I will have a bowl of porridge with a sliced up banana with a handful of sultanas and full fat milk.
 If I am going further I will add a couple of slices of white bread toast with peanut butter.
-Over the years this has suited my stomach and when I competing in an Ironman event I will have a banana and some water before entering the water.
+Over the years this has suited my stomach and when I competing in an Ironman or a 70.3 event I will have a banana and some water before entering the water.

 This carbohydrate store is usually enough to fuel me for between sixty to ninety minutes before I need to start fuelling with a carb drink within the first fifteen minutes on the bike.
-From then on I aim to get 60 – 70 grams of carbs in my body every hour (240 -280 calories).
+From then on I aim to get 70 – 90 grams of carbs in my body every hour and 240 -280 calories.
 For me this means eating and drinking every twenty minutes.
 The tough part is to continue eating and drinking on the bike after 4 hours.
 This is something you will need to train your body to do on long Sportive cycle events over eighty miles.
 I stop eating solids an hour before the bike leg and up my carb drinking instead but you will have to see what works for you.

 Once over the finishing line remember to refuel immediately with plenty of carbs, protein and fluids.